Understanding Eating Disorders

 After some time, she starts to feel better about herself because she is seeing a smaller body in the mirror and other people make positive comments about it.
 This soothes her general anxiety that people will reject her.
 She decreases her food intake further to speed up the results.

-As an added bonus, eating less than everyone else becomes something she is good at, a skill she feels proud of.
-She begins to feel secretly superior to others for the first time in her life.
+As an added bonus, eating less than everyone else becomes something she is good at, a “skill” she feels proud of.
+She begins to feel secretly superior to others for perhaps the first time in her life.
 For those who know the pain of low self-esteem, this is very powerful.
 Bonus #2: the focus on food planning and exercise routine promotes a sense of order and organization, keeping feelings of overwhelm at bay.
+Structure and organization also promote a sense of being in control.

-All of these things – or any one of them – make her push herself past “reasonable” limits to keep going in spite of negative consequences.
+All of these things – or any one of them – make her push herself past “reasonable” limits to keep going in spite of the negative consequences.
 She feels like she finally has the key to being accepted – by others and herself.
 She can feel emotionally safe as long as she can maintain this body size and discipline around food.
+Being as thin as she is and eating as little as she does has become the basis for her self-esteem and her identity.

 There are infinite other paths to developing an ED.
 It can start with a particular relationship with food.
 For example, many people turn to food as a comfort.
 Overeating, like undereating, can be psychologically rewarding.
 It can be very comforting to know that the pain of feeling lonely, stressed, or angry can be dulled by zoning out and eating a gallon of ice cream.
 Bingeing on fast food from three different places every night after work might be the strategy that “works” for someone who is trying not to think about the abuse they endured.
 If you have no better way of coping with emotional pain, you might turn to food more and more often.
 It feels like a readily available, constant friend.

 For a person who tends to be obsessive, making extensive rules and lists about food that must be triple checked every day can be extremely soothing.
 Structure feels good.
 It is also a way of creating a system to tell yourself whether you were “good” or “bad” that day.
-Many people don’t have an internal way of gauging themselves, which leaves them feeling painfully insecure.
+Many people don’t have an internal sense of their worth and look for external ways to gauge their worth.
 The way you do food (or, more often, the way you don’t do food) can be used to assure yourself that you are a good or worthy person.

-The person with the disorder is focused on managing pain.
-The people in their life are focused on the negative consequences of the ED.
-These often include loss of relationships, loss of physical health, and loss of joy.
+The person with the disorder feels like the ED is helping them.
+The people in their life are clear that it’s hurting them.
+They are focused on the negative consequences of the ED, which often include loss of relationships, loss of physical health, and loss of joy.
 It can be very hard to find any middle ground.

 It helps tremendously to have some understanding.
 To appreciate the internal tug-of-war that may be happening, and the fear that comes with giving up a security blanket.
-The person with the ED needs to be assured that while they work on letting go of the ED, they are going to be shown other ways to manage life, and that they are going to be loved through the process.
+The person with the ED needs to be assured that while they work on letting go of the ED, they are going to be shown other ways to manage life, someone is going to help them build healthier bases for self-esteem and identity, and that they are going to be loved through the process.

 No one sets out to develop an eating disorder, but the behaviors can quickly become addictive and the person loses control over them.
 Professional treatment makes a difference, and it is important to begin as soon as possible.
 Research shows that the longer an eating disorder exists, the harder it is to treat.